ipilcher/rhsummit/guide.md

   DockerSwiftProxyImage: 172.16.0.1:8787/rhosp12/openstack-swift-proxy-server:12.0-20180309.1
 ```

+There are a number of interesting things about this file.

+Most of the parameters in this file specify an image that will be
+used to run one or more services in the overcloud; the image specified by
+``DockerKeystoneImage`` will be used to run Keystone containers,
+``DockerMemcachedImage`` will be used for memcached containers, and so on.
+There are also a number of ``...ConfigImage`` parameters whose purpose is not
+so clear (particularly since they all seem to specify the same image as one
+of the service containers).
+These images are used during deployments and
+updates to run special-purpose "one-shot" containers that perform various setup
+tasks &mdash; generating configuration files, creating database schema,
+populating the Keystone catalog, etc.

+The comment at the beginning of this file conveniently shows the
+``openstack overcloud container image prepare`` command that was originally
+used to generate it.
+The parameters that were passed to the command deserve
+some explanation.

+* ``--environment-file ...`` &mdash; All of the environment files that were used
+  when deploying the overcloud (see ``overcloud-deploy.sh``) were first included
+  in this command.
+Doing this ensures that the generated
+  ``docker-registry.yaml`` includes all of the image parameters that are
+  required by our overcloud.
+(The Ceph image, for example, will not be included
+  by default.)
+* ``--namespace 172.16.0.1:8787/rhosp12`` &mdash; This specifies both the
+  namespace for the OpenStack Platform 12 containers (``/rhosp12``) and the image registry
+  from which the overcloud nodes should pull the images (``172.16.0.1:8787``).
+* ``--tag 12.0-20180309.1`` &mdash; The tag specifies the specific version of
+  the OpenStack Platform images.
+* ``--set ceph_namespace=172.16.0.1:8787/ceph`` &mdash;

+command that
+was used to generate it when this environment was first deployed, which will
+enable us to easily regenerate the file when updated container images are
+released.
+The parameters that were

+The contents of this file (aside from the opening comment) are TripleO
+parameters, and the names of the parameters are generally self-explanatory;
+the image specified by ``DockerKeystoneImage`` will be used to run Keystone
+containers and so forth.
+The meaning of the ``...ConfigImage`` parameters may
+be less obvious.
+These images are used during deployments and updates to run
+special "one-shot" containers that execute setup and configuration tasks such
+as generating configuration files, creating and migrating database schema, or
+populating the Keystone catalog.

 The comment at the beginning of this file conveniently shows the command that
-was used to generate it when this environment was first deployed.
-This will
+was used to generate it when this environment was first deployed, which will
 enable us to easily regenerate the file when updated container images are
 released.

-> **NOTE:** During a minor update of the overcloud, a containers is only
-> recreated with an updated image if the image tag (``12.0-20180309.1`` above)
-> has changed.
-Thus, we cannot simply use ``latest`` as the tag.
+There are several interesting things about this file and the command
+with which it was generated.

+First, notice the large number of environment files (``--environment-file``)
+that were specified on the command line.
+These are the same environment files
+that were later used to deploy the overcloud.
+Passing all of these environment
+files to the ``openstack overcloud container image prepare`` ensures that the
+output will include all of the container images required by the deployment.
+(In
+particular, the Ceph image, ``DockerCephDaemonImage``, is not included by
+default.)

+Second,

 How does one know what tag to use when generating this file?
 Red Hat OpenStack
-platform 12 includes a command that can discover the latest version of an
+Platform 12 includes a command that can discover the latest version of an
 OpenStack container image in the Red Hat Container Catalog.

 ```